Ronald Kelly: Biography

 In 2006, Ronald Kelly started writing again.
 In early 2008, Croatoan Publishing released his work Flesh Welder as a stand-alone chapbook, and it quickly sold out.
 In early 2009, Cemetery Dance Publications released a limited edition hardcover of his first short story collection, Midnight Grinding & Other Twilight Terrors.
 In 2010, Cemetery Dance released his first novel in over ten years called, Hell Hollow in hardcover.
 Full Moon Press had made a deal to release all of Ronald Kelly's previous novels in hardcover format with bonus material and a brand new added novella in each release.
 They were calling the series of books The Essential Ronald Kelly, but the deal fell through when Full Moon Press closed its doors.
 Shortly afterward, Thunderstorm Books published The Essential Ronald Kelly Collection in seven limited edition hardcovers over a three-year period.
 During that time, Thunderstorm published Kelly regularly, releasing two additional hardcovers, "After the Burn", a post-apocalyptic horror story collection, and "Restless Shadows", the sequel to his first novel, "Hindsight".
 They also published such story collections as "The Sick Stuff" and "Mister Glow Bones & Other Halloween Tales".

-In 2018, Kelly announced that Crossroad Press (the publisher of his eBooks and audiobooks) would be publishing his Southern-fried zombie novel, The Buzzard Zone in eBook, trade paperback, and audiobook formats.
+In 2018, Crossroad Press (the publisher of his eBooks and audiobooks) would be publishing his Southern-fried zombie novel, The Buzzard Zone in eBook, trade paperback, and audiobook formats.
 The Buzzard Zone is a tale of apocalyptic horror set in the mountain country of Tennessee and North Carolina.
-Also, Thunderstorm Books would be releasing a limited edition hardcover of the novel sometime in 2019.